RomainTrm/Talk-RailwayProgramming/Readme.md

 Concepts presented in this repository are techno-agnostic.
 Those may be idiomatic to the programming language you're used to.
 Whether they are already integrated or not, they remain easy to code.

 If you're familiar with Theory Category, you must know those concepts have specific names (functors, monads...).
 We chose on purpose to not use them during our talk as it is not a course about monads.

+Implementations shown in this repository are just one of the many ways of coding such concepts.

 ## 2. Initial domain